jnozzi/cocoadev.com/markdown/NSBrowserPathSelect.md

 That works.
 I knew there had to be a better way.
 It seems that [[NSBrowser's implementation for     setPath: is kind of buggy if it highlights cells when the view is not setting itself as first responder.
 I thought that first responder status might be the cause, but the incorrect blue highlighting made me reason that the problem was elsewhere.

-Now I'm trying to use an General/NSUndoManager to handle the path history.
+Now I'm trying to use an NSUndoManager to handle the path history.
 Things work fine, except I need to figure out a way to skip the top of the stack if this item represents the current state. --zootbobbalu

 ----

-OK, I figured out how to use an General/NSUndoManager for keeping track of the path history.
+OK, I figured out how to use an NSUndoManager for keeping track of the path history.
 Here's a sample of the code that provides a history for a Finder like browser:

 - (void)awakeFromNib {
-    if (!pathHistoryManager) pathHistoryManager = General/[[NSUndoManager alloc] init];
+    if (!pathHistoryManager) pathHistoryManager = [[NSUndoManager alloc] init];
 }

 - (void)dealloc {